ava-labs/avalanche-starter-kit/src/6-erc20-to-native-interchain-token-transfer/_INSTRUCTIONS.md

 cast call --rpc-url local-c --private-key $PK $ERC20_HOME_C_CHAIN "balanceOf(address)(uint)" $FUNDED_ADDRESS
 ```

-## Deploy Bridge Contracts
+## Deploy Avalanche Interchain Token Transfer Contracts

-We will deploy two bridge contracts.
+We will deploy two Avalanche Interchain Token Transfer contracts.
 One of the source chain (which is C-chain in our case) and another on the destination chain (mysubnet in our case).

 ### ERC20Home Contract